sindresorhus/awesome-scifi/readme.md

 #### [1984](https://www.goodreads.com/book/show/5470.1984) (1949) *by George Orwell* [4.1] <img src="http://i.imgur.com/yJaoHfh.png" width="30px"> <img src="http://i.imgur.com/iA6WScw.png" width="30px">

-> Written in 1948, 1984 was George Orwell's chilling prophecy about the future.
+> Written in 1948, _1984_ was George Orwell’s chilling prophecy about the future.

-> While 1984 has come and gone, Orwell's narrative is more timely that ever.
-1984 presents a "negative utopia", that is at once a startling and haunting vision of the world — so powerful that it's completely convincing from start to finish.
-No one can deny the power of this novel, its hold on the imaginations of entire generations of readers, or the resiliency of its admonitions — a legacy that seems to grow, not lessen, with the passage of time.
+> While 1984 has come and gone, Orwell’s narrative is more timely that ever. _1984_ presents a “negative utopia,” that is at once a startling and haunting vision of the world—so powerful that it’s completely convincing from start to finish.
+No one can deny the power of this novel, its hold on the imaginations of entire generations of readers, or the resiliency of its admonitions—a legacy that seems to grow, not lessen, with the passage of time.

 #### [Brave New World](https://www.goodreads.com/book/show/5129.Brave_New_World) (1932) *by Aldous Huxley* [3.9] <img src="http://i.imgur.com/yJaoHfh.png" width="30px"> <img src="http://i.imgur.com/iA6WScw.png" width="30px">

 > Far in the future, the World Controllers have created the ideal society.
 Through clever use of genetic engineering, brainwashing and recreational sex and drugs, all its members are happy consumers.
 Bernard Marx seems alone harbouring an ill-defined longing to break free.
-A visit to one of the few remaining Savage Reservations, where the old, imperfect life still continues, may be the cure for his
+A visit to one of the few remaining Savage Reservations, where the old, imperfect life still continues, may be the cure for his distress…
-	distress...

-> Huxley's ingenious fantasy of the future sheds a blazing light on the present and is considered to be his most enduring masterpiece.
+> Huxley’s ingenious fantasy of the future sheds a blazing light on the present and is considered to be his most enduring masterpiece.

 #### [Fahrenheit 451](https://www.goodreads.com/book/show/17470674-fahrenheit-451) (1953) *by Ray Bradbury* [4.0] <img src="http://i.imgur.com/yJaoHfh.png" width="30px"> <img src="http://i.imgur.com/iA6WScw.png" width="30px">